-This Prospectus has been prepared solely for use in connection with the Subsequent Offering and Listing of the Private Placement Shares and the Offer Shares on Oslo Axess.
-Please see Section 18 "Definitions and glossary" for definitions of terms used in this Prospectus.
+This Prospectus has been prepared solely for use in connection with the Listing of the Private Placement Shares on Oslo Børs.
+Please see Section 16 "Definitions and glossary" for definitions of terms used in this Prospectus.

-The Prospectus has been prepared to comply with chapter 7 of the Norwegian Securities Trading Act of June 29, 2007 No. 75 (the "Securities Trading Act") and related secondary legislation, including the Commission Regulation (EC) No. 809/2004 implementing Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 regarding information contained in Prospectuses, as amended (the "Prospectus Directive").
+The Prospectus has been prepared to comply with chapter 7 of the Norwegian Securities Trading Act of June 29, 2007 No. 75 (the "Norwegian Securities Trading Act") and related secondary legislation, including the Commission Regulation (EC) No. 809/2004 implementing Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 regarding information contained in Prospectuses, as amended (the "Prospectus Directive").
 The Prospectus has been prepared in English language only.
 The Prospectus has not been passported into any other country in the European Economic Area.

-The Financial Supervisory Authority of Norway (the "Norwegian FSA") has reviewed and approved this Prospectus in accordance with sections 7-7 and 7-8 of the Norwegian Securities Trading Act on 7 June 2018.
-The Prospectus is valid in 12 months from the date of approval.
+The Financial Supervisory Authority of Norway (the "Norwegian FSA") has reviewed and approved this Prospectus in accordance with sections 7-7 and 7-8 of the Norwegian Securities Trading Act on 5 June 2019.
+The Prospectus is valid for a period of 12 months from the date of approval by the Norwegian FSA.
 The Norwegian FSA has not controlled or approved the accuracy or completeness of the information given in this Prospectus.
 The approval given by the Norwegian FSA only relates to the information included in accordance with pre-defined disclosure requirements.
 The Norwegian FSA has not made any form of control or approval relating to corporate matters described or referred to in this Prospectus.

-The Company has engaged ABG Sundal Collier ASA, Arctic Securities AS and Fearnley Securities AS as Managers of the Subsequent Offering.
-The Managers are acting for the Company and no one else in relation to the Subsequent Offering.
-The Managers will not be responsible to anyone other than the Company for providing the protections afforded to clients of the Managers or for providing advice in relation to the listing.
+The Company has engaged ABG Sundal Collier ASA, Fearnley Securities AS and Clarksons Platou Securities AS as Managers of the Private Placement and the listing of the Private Placement Shares.
+The Managers are acting for the Company and no one else in relation to the listing of the Private Placement Shares, and they will not be responsible to anyone other than the Company for providing the protections afforded to clients of the Managers or for providing advice in relation to the Listing.
 In the ordinary course of their businesses, the Managers and certain of their respective affiliates have engaged, and may continue to engage, in investment and commercial banking transactions with the Company and its subsidiaries.

-Neither the Company nor the Managers, or any of their respective affiliates, representatives, advisers or selling agents, are making any representation to any subscriber or purchaser of Offer Shares regarding the legality or suitability of an investment in the Offer Shares.
-Each investor should consult with his or her own advisers as to the legal, tax, business, financial and related aspects of a subscription or purchase of the Offer Shares.
-No person is authorised to give information or to make any representation concerning the Group or in connection with the Subsequent Offering other than as contained in this Prospectus.
+Neither the Company nor the Managers, or any of their respective affiliates, representatives, advisers or selling agents, are making any representation on behalf of the Group in connection with this Prospectus or the listing of the Private Placement Shares.
+No person is authorised to give any information about or to make any representation concerning the Group or in connection with the listing of the Private Placement Shares other than as contained in this Prospectus.
 If any such information is given or made, it must not be relied upon as having been authorised by the Company or the Managers or by any of the affiliates, advisers or selling agents of any of the foregoing.